vvandermeersch/um_thesis_template/README.md

 ## Prerequesite

-You'll need to have the following software installed on your computer:
+You'll need to have the following softwares installed on your computer:

 * [R](https://www.r-project.org/)
 * [Rstudio](https://rstudio.com/)